aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-license.md

   How to license your cluster.
 ---

-If you are are licensing an existing cluster, apply the following secret to your cluster:
+If you are are licensing an existing cluster, apply the following secret to your cluster (replacing `my-license-here` with your license):

    ```bash
    kubectl apply -f - <<EOF